Kevin aka ‘the King’

 Her swimming achievements date back to 1975 when she was a member of the youngest mixed relay team to swim the Channel.
 The same year she swam Lake Bala and was hooked on long distance swimming.
 In 2017 she was a member of the oldest ladies team to swim the English Channel.

 She competed in the World Masters Swimming Championships in Brisbane, Australia, in 1988 and was a member of the first British Ladies team to complete a two-way English Channel in 1996.
 More recently, in 2011 she was a member of the first ladies relay team to swim around the Isle of Wight and in 2012 she had the honour of not only carrying the Olympic Torch at Deal but also starting the days relay – an accolade bestowed because of her services to the Community as well as her swimming and Lifesaving achievements over many years.
 In 2015 she swam around Manhattan.
 Her other swims include Loch Lomond, Lake Windermere, Walton to Clacton, St Germans to Kings Lynn and the Inter Services Championship in Lake Bala.
 In 2017 she swam the Catalina Channel in California and on completion achieved the Triple Crown for Open water swimming.
+On 21st August 2018 Kathy swum the Length of Lake Tahoe in California (21.3 miles) and became the first British Lady, first European Lady and 3rd British person to complete the swim.

 Kathy has represented the Royal Life Saving Society South East Region in Lifesaving and Lifeguarding and has won the National Championships in both disciplines several times during several decades.